This post is very exciting… you have been warned!

 3. Slice the cabbage and red pepper thinly and add both to pan.
 Slice the mushrooms and rainbow chard then add all to the pan.
 Pour in the tamari and lemon juice, give it all a stir and leave to cook for a few minutes.

 4. Finally, slice the remaining chilli (if using fresh chilli) and spring onions on a slant.
 When the sweet potato noodles are softened but still firm to the bite, remove them from the heat and gently combine with the stir-fried vegetables.

-5. Plate up and sprinkle with lots of black sesame seeds, the chopped fresh chilli, spring onion, coriander leaves and seaweed flakes.
+5. Plate up and sprinkle with lots of black sesame seeds, the chopped fresh chilli (or dried flakes), spring onion, coriander leaves and seaweed flakes.
 Enjoy!